Mac Mail Setup

 Delete Any Additional Folders

-Mac Mail tends to open up a connection per mailbox folder.
-By removing folders that are not being used, the number of outbound connection attempts by the mail application decreases.
+Mac Mail often creates a separate connection for each mailbox folder.
+Removing unused folders can reduce the number of outbound connection attempts made by the application.